NikiBober/Nikola-Soroka-LSW-Programming-Interview/README.md

 First few hours i spend to chose art from Unity asset store.
 I imopt only art, not take any premade mechanics.
 Paint simply building, add shopkeeper and few environment elements.

+Add interaction with seller.
+With Cinemashine implement zoom on player while interacting with seller.
+Seller can say that player is too far away.
+If player is close enough, open shop UI.
+Some time was taken by thinking on shop organisation conception.
+Items to sell must be placed as child of "Store" game object in project hierarchy.